Jakafi (ruxolitinib) for myelofibrosis

 - diarrhea

-Jakafi also comes with warnings for potential serious side effects, for which patients will require careful monitoring, including:
+The prescribing information for both therapy formulations also comes with warnings for potential serious side effects, which require careful monitoring of patients.
+Among these side effects are:

 - low blood cell counts

-- increased risk of serious infections, including tuberculosis, herpes, the rare brain infection progressive multifocal leukoencephalopathy, and reactivation of the hepatitis B virus
+- increased risk of serious infections, such as tuberculosis, herpes, the rare brain infection progressive multifocal leukoencephalopathy, and reactivation of the hepatitis B virus

 - increased risk of non-melanoma skin cancer